mzazon/awesome-cloud-projects/aws/iot-firmware-updates/iot-firmware-updates.md

     echo "✅ Device simulator completed firmware update"
     ```

     The device simulator has successfully completed the firmware update process, demonstrating the end-to-end functionality of your OTA update pipeline.
-This validates that devices can properly receive job notifications, download signed firmware, and report status back to the IoT Jobs service.
+This validates that devices can properly receive job notifications, download signed firmware, and report status back to the IoT Jobs service, confirming the reliability of your update system.

 ## Validation & Testing